davidxmoody/davidxmoody.com/src/cv.md

 Created an "investment options tool" for helping first-time investors decide what to do.

-- Featuring a force-graph based layout and "zoomable" UI
+- Featuring a force-graph based layout and "zoomable UI"
 - Built with **React**, **Redux**, **SVG** and some basic maths for zooming/panning
 - I later gave a lightning talk on the project at **BristolJS**
 - Learned a lot about high-performance animation techniques

-Switched to another team of developers helping to build a larger single-page **Redux** app.
+Switched to another team of developers helping to build a large single-page **Redux** app.
 It was made to help financial advisers share information with their clients ([Moneyhub Connect](https://www.moneyhub.com/business/)).

 - My team did significant work to improve the existing Bootstrap UI
 - I introduced two big new technologies into the project: **CSS modules** (to replace Sass) and **React Storybook** (a dev tool)